Updated April 2025

 As a result, what used to pass for harmless fun is now seen as social activism.
 Everyone must be a ‘role-model’ at all times, and everything is a ‘learning-moment’.

-However one of the last groups that remains fair-game for all is lawyers.
 It seems we lawyers are tough enough to withstand a bit of fun being poked at us without marching on parliament to protest about it.
 Everyone from Shakespeare to John Stewart has scored a laugh from lawyer jokes.
 And that’s fine with me.
 We can take the hit.
 In fact that’s partly what we’re here for.
 To take some of the blows on behalf of our clients.
-Despite the South Australian government’s best efforts, lawyers aren’t quite yet a vulnerable species, and generally-speaking we can stick up for ourselves.
+Despite numerous government’s best efforts, lawyers aren’t quite yet a vulnerable species, and generally-speaking we can stick up for ourselves.

 We can all laugh at an amorphous group, because they are faceless.
 It’s not personal.
 So we tell jokes against lawyers as a generalisation, to prick their pomposity, rail against their fees and generally bring them down a notch – you know, to teach them some humility.
 But here’s an interesting observation: when asked about their own lawyer as an individual, most people will say that (s)he is a good person who really helped them when they were most needed.
 In other words, although lawyers overall suck, my lawyer is the exception.